daytonaio/content/guides/20250126_sapat_guide.md

   maximum of 160 characters.'
 date: 2025-01-26
 author: 'Jeffrey Whewhetu'
-tags: ['AI model', 'open source', 'transcription']
+tags: ['model', 'open source', 'transcription']
 ---

 # Guide to Whisper Model and Sapat: Simplifying Transcription with Whisper using Sapat